-Academic Overview: Europe I – Fall Semester – UK, Germany, Spain, Morocco
+Academic Overview: Europe I – Fall Semester – UK, Germany, Spain

 The first semester of the Europe Program begins with a two-week module in London and Berlin.
 Through lectures and experiential programming, students explore the emergence of the political culture of the modern European nation-state, the basic building block of international relations and global governance.
-For the second module, students move to the program’s home base at the University of Alcalá to study the forces that have shaped modern Europe.
+Students then move to the program’s home base at the University of Alcalá to study the forces that have shaped modern Europe.
 Spain serves as a case study for exploring nationalism, identity, imperialism, security, and social development.
-The third module, linked to a fieldwork methods course, provides an opportunity for field research in Morocco.
-Student research focuses on the historical and contemporary forces that impact Europe from the Arab World and Africa, engaging in two key issues: political Islam and migration.
-Students visit Fez, the ancient cultural center of Morocco, and are introduced to the shared challenges that the economic and political relationship between Morocco and the European Union face.

 Key features include:

-Academic Overview: Europe II – Spring Term – Austria, Hungary, Italy, and Bosnia & Herzegovina
+Academic Overview: Europe II – Spring Term – Austria, Hungary, Italy

 The second semester of the Europe Program focuses on the comparative politics of post World War II Europe, beginning with a two-week module in Austria and Hungary.
 Through lectures and experiential programming, students gain a deeper understanding of the national constitutional arrangements that emerged in the postwar era and the role of the European Union in global governance and economic systems.
-For the second module, the program moves to its base at the Florence School of Fine Arts, where students take courses in documentary filmmaking, world cinema, Renaissance art, and conversational Italian.
-The program’s third module takes students to Sarajevo, the capital of Bosnia and Herzegovina.
-Experiential programming in Sarajevo focuses on the theme of reconciliation in the aftermath of the ethnic conflicts that affected the region following the breakup of the former Yugoslavia (1991-2001).
+The program moves to its base at the Florence School of Fine Arts, where students take courses in documentary filmmaking, world cinema, Renaissance art, and conversational Italian.

 Key features include: